 The aim of this research is to develop an optimal CPR re-training schedule for hospitals and healthcare providers.

 Consistency of human performance during infant cardiopulmonary resuscitation (iCPR) – experimental study to investigate how consistent a person is performing iCPR.
 This is an important measure to identify changes in performance over a set time frame as skill decay/improvement or just inconsistent performance.

 - Almeida, D., Clark, C., Jones, M., McConnell, P. and Williams, J., 2020.
-Consistency and variability in human performance during simulated infant CPR: a reliability study.
-Scandinavian Journal of of Trauma, Resuscitation and Emergency Medicine.
+Consistency and variability in human performance during simulate infant CPR: A reliability study.
+Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine, 28 (1).